David Brian Smith

-David Brian Smith (1981-), is a London-based contemporary artist from Wolverhampton, United Kingdom.
+David Brian Smith (born 1981), is a London-based contemporary artist from Wolverhampton, United Kingdom.
 He is known for his thought-provoking and visually stunning paintings, which have been featured in exhibitions and art fairs in the United Kingdom, Belgium, Germany, and elsewhere.

 David Brian Smith studied at Wolverhampton University and Chelsea College of Art and Design, London.

 David Brian Smith's paintings fall into two distinct periods with two dramatically different styles.
 First after Chelsea school of Art came the monochromatic formalist series of canvases.
 Then from around 2006 his style underwent a dramatic change from mono to full color palette & from non representational to figurative surrealism.

 Smith's began working with Carl Freedman Gallery in London starting with his 2007 exhibition, I Believe in Everything, which was followed by his 2010 exhibition Great Expectations with the same gallery.
 In the same year, Smith's work was included in "Newspeak: British Art Now" at The Saatchi Gallery in London in 2010.